molleindustria/TwitchToMIDI/README.md

 * On Twitch there is a lag of a couple of seconds between video and chat, don't expect users to be in sync or to make meaningful compositions.
 TwitchPlaysMIDI is probably more appropriate for hybrid performances in which users contribute to a live set, slow ambient pieces, or generative music.

 * Twitch hides the channel description at the bottom of the page so users don't generally see the instructions.
 Consider setting up a stream overlay with some information on how to interact.
 You can use Processing's graphical capabilities for that.

+* If you don't recive any MIDI in your DAW, check if your Virtual Midi Cable program has stopped working. loopMIDI for example has a function that stops any given MIDI port, if to much data is sent through it in a short time, which could mean you created a loop within TwitchToMIDI.
+If you don't need TwitchToMIDI to recive any MIDI please leave the input section in the config empty to prevent such loops.
+If you should need TwitchToMIDI to recive MIDI please use 2 different virtual MIDI ports (one for input and one for output)